pdz1804/azure-search-system/README.md

 Semantic ≠ Vector in Azure AI Search:

-- **Semantic search** = Azure **semantic ranker** that re-ranks text results, returning `@search.rerankerScore`.
+- **Semantic search** = Azure **semantic ranker** that re-ranks text results (for example those retrieved by BM25), returning `@search.rerankerScore`.
 You don’t store vectors for this.
 - **Vector search** = KNN over your **embedding field** (HNSW), returning a similarity `@search.score` for the vector query.

-But because when using the free tier version on Azure, so we cannot use the semantic search (note that semantic search ):
+But because when using the free tier version on Azure, so we cannot use the semantic search:

 - **Articles**: `final = 0.3 * BM25 + 0.6 * vector + 0.1 * business`
 - **Authors** (default): `final = 0.6 * vector + 0.4 * BM25`